 (January 9, 2008) The Western Forest Strategy program for conserving biodiversity on company tenures was reviewed with the CAG by Bill Beese - WFP Forest Ecologist.
-The presentation included up to date results and learning's from the Adaptive Management Program to explain the Western Forest Strategy.
-The Western Forest Strategy includes learning's and findings in relation to alternate harvest strategies which are relevant to indicator #1.
+The presentation included up to date

-Windthrow.
+• Windthrow.
 Windthrow results from the adaptive management program were reviewed relating to different levels of stand retention.
 Different silviculture systems in the Western Forest Strategy affect the size and range of patch sizes being retained enabling additional strategies for minimizing windthrow.